A remarkable class of elliptic surfaces of amplitude 1 in weighted projective space: The universal family: normal forms, moduli, global monodromy

-\begin{proof} (1) Since in cases (c) and (d) the basic examples are on the boundary of $\cM_{a,b}$, we need to check quasi-smoothness for at least one surface whose moduli-point lies in the interior.
-This is done in Appendix~\ref{sec:NormFormsBis}.
+\begin{proof} (1) Since for types 3 and 4 the basic examples are on the boundary of $\cM_{a,b}$, we need to check quasi-smoothness for at least one surface whose moduli-point lies in the interior.
+This is done in ~\ref{sec:NormFormsBis}.
 The group $T$ acts effectively on hypersurfaces defined by homogeneous forms in the coefficients of a weighted homogeneous polynomial of degree $d$.
 As in ordinary projective space (cf. \cite[Prop.
 4.2]{mum}), the locus of hypersurfaces that are not quasi-smooth define in this way a "discriminant form", a $T$-invariant homogeneous polynomial in the coefficients.
 By construction this polynomial is non-zero on $U_{1,2,a,b}$.
 By definition, all points in $U_{1,2,a,b}$ are then semi-stable.
-Since $T$-orbits are closed in $U_{1,2,a,b}$ and (as in the projective setting) since a weighted hypersurface of degree $d=a+b+4$ has a finite automorphism group, the points of $U_{1,2,a,b}$ are stable and the GIT-quotient $U_{1,2,a,b}/\!/ G$ is a geometric quotient. \\ (2) One counts the number coefficients of the monomials in the normal form which are not fixed, and subtracts $2$ in cases (a) and (d) and $3$ in the other two cases.
-For instance, in case (b) one finds $ 3+1+4 +5+7-3=17$ and in case (d) $ 1+8+11 -2=18$. \end{proof}
+Since $T$-orbits are closed in $U_{1,2,a,b}$ and (as in the projective setting) since a weighted hypersurface of types 1--4 by \cite[Theorems 2.1, 3.1]{esser} has a finite automorphism group, the points of $U_{1,2,a,b}$ are stable and the GIT-quotient $U_{1,2,a,b}/\!/ G$ is a geometric quotient. \\ (2) One counts the number coefficients of the monomials in the normal form which are not fixed, and subtracts $2$ for types 1 and 4 and $3$ for the other two types.
+For instance, for type 2 one finds $ 3+1+4 +5+7-3=17$ and for type 4 this becomes $ 1+8+11 -2=18$. \end{proof}

 The universal family on $U_{1,2,a,b}$ does not descend to the geometric quotient $\cM_{a,b}$.
-However, it does so over open subset $U^0_{1,2,a,b}\subset U_{1,2,a,b}$ corresponding to surfaces having no automorphisms except the identity.
+However, it does so over the open subset $U^0_{1,2,a,b}\subset U_{1,2,a,b}$ corresponding to surfaces having no automorphisms except the identity.
 This is a non-empty set since the stabilizer of $T$ on the general $F$ is the identity as asserted above.
-Note that a family $\cX\to B$ of degree $d=a+b+4$ weighted hypersurfaces in $\bP(1,2,a,b)$ over a variety $B$ comes with a morphism $B\to \cM_{a,b}$, the \textbf{\emph{moduli morphism}} of the family.
+Introduce the following notion: \begin{definition} A \textbf{\emph{modular family}} is an algebraic family over a smooth, quasi-projective base which is locally (in the analytic topology) isomorphic to the Kuranishi family of type $([d],(1,2,a,b))$ (see Lemma~\ref{lem:kuranishi}). \end{definition} The above discussion can thus be rephrased as follows: \begin{corollary} The family over $ U^0_{1,2,a,b}/\!/ G$ obtained from the universal family of degree $d=a+b+4$ weighted hypersurfaces in $\bP(1,2,a,b)$ is a \ modular family. \end{corollary}